dogedogethedoge/class03/README.md

 * transform value into table index
 * get table element at index and branch to that address
 * execute statement for selected choice
-* branch to end of the case statement
+* branch to end of the choice statement

-This is not the typical implementation for a Scala/OCaml/Haskell style case expressions.
-As we shall see later this semester, these languages support more powerful case expressions that involve a more complex translation to machine language.
+This is not the typical implementation for a Scala/OCaml/Haskell style choice expressions.
+As we shall see later this semester, these languages support more powerful choice expressions that involve a more complex translation to machine language.

-##### Fall-through semantics of case statements
+##### Fall-through semantics of choice statements

-C's case statement, called `switch`, has a special *fall-through* semantics that you should be aware of.
+C's choice statement, called `switch`, has a special *fall-through* semantics that you should be aware of.
 Consider the following literal translation of our earlier example from Scala to C: